hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 > Note: If you want to maintain new line character you could use `verbatimTextOutput()` rather than `textOutput()`. `verbatimTextOutput()` will treat the text output exactly like it is entered without any formatting.

-If you would like to have there be default text in your app's text area input, you can change:
+If you would like to have some text appear by default in your app's text area input, you can change:

 ```
 textAreaInput("input_text", "My input text")
 ```

-To:
+to add a third argument:

 ```
-textAreaInput("input_text", "My input text", "My Default text")
+  textAreaInput("input_text", "My input text", "Write about anything you like here...")
 ```

-Adding this third parameter `"My Default text"` creates that default text and also works with `textInput()` in the same way.
+Adding this in creates that default text to appear in the box, giving the user an example.

 ## sliderInput